'I love Tracy's writing' Gill Paul, author of Another Woman's Husband

 2014.
 Nora has always taken success for granted, until suddenly her life begins to fall apart.
 Troubled by anxiety and nightmares, she finds herself drawn to the sweeping beaches of Tenby.
 But Tenby hides a secret, and Nora will soon discover that this little town by the sea has the power to heal even the most painful memories.

-Tracy Rees' next historical novel DARLING BLUE is available to preorder now!
-Just search 9781786486677
+Tracy Rees' latest historical novel DARLING BLUE is also available now!

 Everyone is loving THE HOURGLASS...